Exarchos, Phthiotis

-Exarchos is a Greek village in Phthiotis prefecture.
-It is located in the southern part of Phthiotis, in Locris, 18 Km west of Atalanti.
+Exarchos is a village in Phthiotis prefecture, central Greece.
+It is located in the southern part of Phthiotis, in Locris, 18 km west of Atalanti.
 The village is located on the slope of Mount Chlomo at a height of about 300 meters.
-Its population is 699 inhabitants according to 2011 census.
+Its population is 524 inhabitants according to 2021 census.
 Exarchos belongs to Lokroi municipality.

 Most of the inhabitants of Exarchos are engaged in agriculture.
 The wider area of the village consists of agricultural lands and the majority of crops include cotton and cereals.